Welcome,

 As a trauma-informed practitioner, I draw from the fields of somatic psychology and polyvagal theory, taking a gentle, psycho-educative, body-based approach to working with trauma with the aim of discovering a felt sense of safety, aliveness and empowerment.

-However, therapy is not only about looking backwards, but onwards, towards the direction that your current strengths and struggles lead in your path of unique, personal development; what is termed, in Jungian language, individuation.
+However, therapy is not only about looking back, but onwards, toward the direction that your current strengths and struggles lead in your path of unique, personal unfolding; what is termed, in Jungian language, ‘individuation’.

 Indeed, as well as being a way of supporting areas of difficulty and suffering within our lives, therapy also aims to help us live more fully, in a greater sense of aliveness, authenticity and connection in the present.

-I view the therapeutic relationship itself as central to the transformative process that therapy can be.
-Over time, the building of a reliable, trusting therapeutic relationship can become the container within which a deeper healing unfolds.
+Finally, and perhaps most importantly, I view the therapeutic relationship itself as central to the transformative process that therapy can be.
+Over time, the building of a reliable, trusting therapeutic relationship can become the container within which a deeper healing takes place.

 Psychodynamic therapy is a form of depth psychotherapy and, as such, typically unfolds over a longer period of time, in a long-term (anywhere from around 9 months to several or many years) or an open-ended therapeutic relationship.
 As such, it is best suited to individuals with a curiosity and commitment towards their personal development and self-understanding.